 about us rv lifestyle

-we're actually doing it?!
+we're actually doing it?

 Our Full-time RV Journey

 Guess what?!
-We are actually going to do it!
+We are actually doing it!

 Wouldn't Be Great If We Could Do This All The Time?

 At the start of summer, 2019, we spent time researching boats and drones to add to our weekend toy collection.
 One day we kidded about buying an RV.
 The idea came up every now and again.
 Then in August, it took on a life of its own.

 Could we — in fact — live full-time in an RV, and travel the region we love as well as the rest of the country and Canada?
 We asked again and again, and the answer each time was: YES!

 Even though my career kept me based in the city, Jean’s career gave her full mobility options.
 Jean is an adjunct college professor and grant writer.
 She has worked remotely throughout her career.
 If we could grow her grant-writing business enough to offset the loss of Larry’s income, we would be able to do this.

 At this point, our “joke” all of a sudden took on a bit of seriousness.
 We’re we going to actually do this?

 What Type Of RV Would We Get?